BFarkascode/STM32_UARTDriver/README.md

 Note: the "handler" function is an in-built function that is called whenever a periphery's internal interrupt is triggered.
 It does not need to be prototyped in the header file by the programmer.
 Interrupts are a particular set of functions that run outside the code loop we write in the "main.c".
 I will likely do a project on them some other time.

-Lastly, whenever to devices are connected up using UART, Tx goes top Rx and Rx goes to Tx on the devices.
+Lastly, whenever two devices are connected up using UART, Tx goes top Rx and Rx goes to Tx on the devices.
 We don't connect Tx to Tx and Rx to Rx.

 ## User guide
 The driver codes provided are self-containing, except for the Rx message buffer and the pointer to that buffer which is set a layer above the drivers (see the main.c).
 The main.c shows working examples for the drivers.